 I said goodbye to my old friend normal on August 14th in the office of an oncologist.
 It was a stuffy room, much too small it seemed to contain such large news.
 I was holding my baby, Carver, who was just shy of one month old, and I remember being embarrassed that the doctor walked in right as I was changing a poopy diaper.
-He seemed a bit pretentious, the doctor, wearing some type of animal skin shoes.
-They looked expensive.
-He also didn’t have that warmth about him that a lot of good doctors have, but nevertheless, we listened as he spoke.
-I don’t remember exactly what he said, but rather that he used words like “big problem” and “amputation”.
+I don’t remember exactly what the doctor said, but rather that he used words like “big problem” and “amputation”.
 I remember I started to feel really hot, then the room started spinning and I felt nauseous.
 My body couldn’t handle the gravity of his words and I had to step out of the room.

 With my almost one month old baby in hand I walked down the hall and found the restroom.
 That’s when the tears started flowing and I simply couldn’t make them stop.
 I felt so awful for leaving Carey in the room – talk about the worst support person ever.
 I walked around the clinic for a while trying to pull myself back together, but when I went back into the room I fell apart again.
 I’ve never been so frustrated with myself, but I’ve also never been so heartbroken.
 I nursed Carver in the lobby.
 I think nursing my baby in the lobby of a cancer clinic was one of the strangest experiences.
 It’s hard to put into words why.